Ernest Holmes Sr.: Death

-Many would have said he was in stout health shortly before his death; sources say he went to a local course for a round of golf and then a bridge game the next day on Saturday.
-He was absolutely passionate about golf, never going a week without golfing unless he was traveling on business.
 At 4 o'clock on the morning of June 10, 1945, he woke his wife feeling unwell and dying shortly after that at the age of 62.
 Doctors declared that he had suffered from what they called a "heart aliment".
 His oldest child, Ernest Holmes Jr. was then swiftly elected to take over control of Holmes Co.
 Holmes had said he would retire when he turned 65.